-It’s been a while since I talked about Revel Bars, but this week we needed a last minute bake sale item and the fudge filled oatmeal bars I loved as a kid came to mind.
+It's been a while since I talked about Revel Bars, but this week we needed a last minute bake sale item and the fudge filled oatmeal bars (Fudge Jumbles) I loved as a kid came to mind.
 They have a tempting appearance, are easy to cut and wrap, and they taste great.
-Plus you get the best of both worlds — oatmeal cookies and fudge!
+Plus you get the best of both worlds -- oatmeal cookies and fudge!

-There are lots of variations on Revel Bars, but the one I usually use calls for 2 1/2 cups of flour, 3 cups of oats a full cup of butter and 2 eggs.
-The key with this version is not to not accidentally pack in too much flour and to not over bake.
-If you have a scale, you can weigh the flour — 10.5 to 11 oz works for me.
+There are lots of variations on Revel Bars and Fudge Jumbles.
+The one I usually use calls for 2 ½ cups of flour, 3 cups of oats a full cup of butter and 2 eggs.
+The key with this version is not to not accidentally pack in too much flour and to not over-bake.
+If you have a scale, you can weigh the flour -- 10.5 to 11 oz works for me.
 Otherwise, just be sure to stir it and aerate it will before measuring.

 - 2 large eggs